statecharts/statecharts.github.io/_benefits/all-states-explored.md

----
-title: Benefit: All states are explored
-category: benefits
----
 ## All states are explored

 When a the behaviour of a component is defined by way of a statechart, it often happens that various "in-between" states are exposed, in a way that often is missed when the behaviour of a component is built in to the component itself.